Supreme Court’s new term filled with cases concerning abortion, guns, religion - NewsBreak

 But that vote and the Mississippi case highlight the potential risk to the court’s reputation, said David Cole, the American Civil Liberties Union’s legal director.
 The arguments advanced by Mississippi were considered and rejected by the Supreme Court in 1992, Cole said.

-“The only difference between then and now is the identity of the justices,” he said.Wounded veteran and family honored with new home
+“The only difference between then and now is the identity of the justices,” he said.Justice Brett Kavanaugh tests positive for COVID

 Jeff Wall, a top Justice Department lawyer under Trump, said the court could sharply expand gun rights and end the use of race in college admissions, but only abortion is likely to move public perception of the court.
 “I still don’t think that’s going to create some groundswell in the public, unless it’s accompanied by some kind of watershed ruling on abortion,” Wall said.